hghcomphys/simulational-physics/README.md

-This simple c++ program perfoms Lennard-Jones liquid molecular dynamics in 2D by a fast Verlet algorithm.
+This simple c++ code perfoms Lennard-Jones liquid molecular dynamics in 2D by a fast Verlet algorithm.

 How to run: